nuovze/StreamSAK/README.md

 ## StreamSAK v2.2

 As a streamer, I've always looked for an elegant tool that I could use to adjust my wins/losses/draws count on the fly, or various text tidbits, without having to tab out or edit a file manually.
 I never found anything, so I decided to make it myself.
+It stands for Stream Swiss Army Knife, by the way.

 Note: The program creates files to hold the data in the program location.
 For example, if the .jar file is on my Desktop, it will create its files on the Desktop.
 I recommend placing it in a folder by itself somewhere.
 Then, just set up OBS to read in text from a file, and your counter/text adjuster is all set up to go!